View Disabled Parking Map (here)

-Others included in your party, up to one (1) additional people, are welcome to accompany you when you utilize disabled transportation.
+Others included in your party, up to one (1) additional person, are welcome to accompany you when you utilize disabled transportation.

 We cannot allow spectators to bring personally owned golf carts or other motorized transportation into the Park or to rent golf carts at the Park.
 The nature of the competition requires that vehicular traffic of any kind, especially which produces noise or quick movement that can startle a horse or rider or take their attention from the task at hand, must be kept to a minimum.
 Only certain authorized officials and Event Sponsors may drive cars, trucks, golf carts or other motorized vehicles within the Park during the competition.

-State Issued Disabled Parking Card and Land Rover Kentucky Three-Day Event Disabled Parking passes provides direct access to the Disabled Services parking area near Alltech Arena.
+Either a State Issued Disabled Parking Card or a Land Rover Kentucky Three-Day Event Disabled Parking passes provides direct access to the Disabled Services parking area near Alltech Arena.

 Access to the parking area is as follows: